-Today, I’m inspired by the third commandment and the concept of shining with an exercise designed to help unify our goal as a team called Raise the Stakes.
+The third commandment and the concept of shining suggested this exercise designed to help unify our goal as a team.
+It’s time to Raise the Stakes.

 Player A is cooking a surprise dinner for their significant other (“Z”) who has been out of town for several months.